playsamay4/DVD-Screensaver-NX/README.md

 To build, you'll need DevkitPro, LoveBrew, and LovePotion.
 Once you've installed all 3, simply run 'lovebrew build' in the directory.

+# Known issues

+- Screen boundaries are messed up when in docked mode